 Redcar and Cleveland

 § This page gives an overview of the Redcar and Cleveland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Redcar and Cleveland combines a busy coastal town with rugged countryside and dramatic coastlines.
 Redcar itself is a seaside town with long sandy beaches, a seafront promenade, and a heritage rooted in steelmaking.
 Along the coast, Saltburn-by-the-Sea is known for its Victorian pier, cliff lift, and surfing beaches, while the Cleveland coast features high cliffs at Boulby and nature reserves.
 Inland, the North York Moors National Park covers part of the district, offering moorland, woodland, and valleys.
 The contrasting seascapes and moorland scenery create a district of striking variety.